saberworks/vbulletin-archive/NOTES.md

 # TODO TODO TODO

 - some [code] tags not working right
+- output a set of redirect rules for apache or nginx so old URLs can be redirected to the archive

+# FIXED

+- add "go to top" link to bottom of every page
 - [spoiler] tags not working at all
-- images in custom user titles are broken
-- add "go to top" link to bottom of every page

-# FIXED

 - [quote] with space in name like [quote=Foo Bar:12345] (breaks Parse::BBCode)
 - fix slow export
+- images in custom user titles are broken

 # post cache